RocketChat/Rocket.Chat/.changeset/odd-cheetahs-heal.md

 '@rocket.chat/queue-wrapper': minor
 ---

-add: getDb() on BaseModel
-new: PersistentQueueModel
-new: queue-wrapper package

-uses new queue-wrapper as the queue implementation in Federation
+feat: uses new queue-wrapper as the queue implementation in Federation